DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Experiments

 \subsection{Experimental setup}

-\paragraph{Dataset} \textbf{(1) Caltech Multi-Distance Portraits (CMDP) Dataset \cite{fried2016perspective}}: This dataset contains portrait images of different people taken from various distances.
-It provides the same identities taken from different distances, we use this dataset for quantitative evaluations. \textbf{(2) USC perspective portrait database~\cite{Zhao-2019-ICCV}}: This database contains images with single faces with different levels of perspective distortions.
-There are no references or ground truth images, so we only use these images for visual comparisons. \textbf{(3) In-the-wild images}: We also collect many in-the-wild photos online with severe perspective distortions on faces.
-We use these images for visual comparisons.
+\paragraph{Dataset} We use three different datasets for evaluation: \begin{itemize} \item \textbf{Caltech Multi-Distance Portraits (CMDP) \cite{fried2016perspective}}: This dataset contains portrait images of different people taken from various distances.
+It provides the same identities taken from different distances.
+We use the CMDP dataset for quantitative evaluations.

+\item \textbf{USC perspective portrait database~\cite{Zhao-2019-ICCV}}: This database contains images with single faces with different levels of perspective distortions.
+There are no references or ground truth images, so we only use these images for visual comparisons.

+\item \textbf{In-the-wild images}: We also collect many in-the-wild photos online with severe perspective distortions on faces.
+We use these images for visual comparisons. \end{itemize}